Are smart blinds worth it vs other brands?

 What's the news?

-• Automated shading has the potential to reduce cooling energy by up to 30% and heating demand by 14%
+• Automated shading broadly can reduce cooling energy by up to 30% and heating demand by up to 14%, a benefit that applies across brands but depends on fabric type and automation quality.

 Roller